siawyoung/led_controller/README.md

 # LED controller

-Simple ESP32 project to control RGB LEDs digitally.
+Simple ESP32 project to control RGB LEDs using a simple web interface hosted on the ESP32 itself.